cwi-dis/dutch-chi/index.md

 title: Dutch Post-CHI 2022
 ---

 The Dutch Post-CHI event will take place in person at Centrum Wiskunde & Informatica (CWI) in Amsterdam on **Wednesday, June 22, 2022**, from 12:00-17:00 CEST, with a follow-up evening program TBD.
-We are aiming for some hybrid elements to allow remote interactivity.

 <a href="https://www.chinederland.nl/"><img src="./assets/imgs/chi_nl_logo2.png" width="100"></a>